SatabrataPaul-GitAc/tailcmd/README.md

 Thus, websocket protocol is used here.
 Watchdog is implemented to monitor the file for any change and trigger an event accordingly.

+The python process is made persistent using pm2 process manager

 # Important Note:
 ## Issues